MrCoolAndroid/Xbox-Rich-Presence-Discord/README.md

 Go to [OpenXBL](https://xbl.io) and login with your Xbox Live account and you will get an API key, save it on a .txt file

+*This is a temporal step: Create a folder on C:\ named "temp"*

 Open the app and insert your Gamertag and API key

 Press Start!